China's Belt and Road Initiative: Political and Strategic Implications of a Chinese-led Regional Infrastructure

-This eighteen-month project will provide a comprehensive assessment of the "Silk Road Economic Belt"—the land-based component of China’s One Belt, One Road initiative that will link Western China with Europe via Central Asia and the Middle East.
-The project is led by Nadège Rolland, Senior Fellow at the National Bureau of Asian Research (NBR), who also serves as the project’s principal investigator.
+This project provides a comprehensive assessment of the Belt and Road Initiative that will link China with Europe through Eurasia.
+The project is led by Nadège Rolland, Senior Fellow at NBR, who also serves as the project’s principal investigator.

-Made possible by the generous support of the Smith Richardson Foundation, this project will yield a final monograph—to be published by NBR in 2017—that will assess the political and strategic implications of China’s “New Silk Road” for Asia, Europe, and the United States.
-The monograph findings will draw on Ms. Rolland’s field research in China.
+Made possible by the generous support of the Smith Richardson Foundation, this project has yielded a final monograph that assesses the political and strategic implications of China’s Belt and Road Initiative for Asia, Europe, and the United States.
+The monograph findings draw on the work of Chinese officials and analytic communities, as well as on Ms. Rolland’s field research in China.

 China’s motivations for this extraordinarily ambitious project are numerous and complex, but mostly understudied.
-Its geopolitical and strategic impacts are likely to be far-reaching, and yet Chinese authorities have so far downplayed them.
+The Belt and Road Initiative’s geopolitical and strategic impacts are likely to be far-reaching, and yet Chinese authorities have so far downplayed them.

-Describe the nuts and bolts of China’s New Silk Road and the evolution of the concept in Chinese strategic thinking
+Describe the nuts and bolts of China’s Belt and Road Initiative and the evolution of the concept in Chinese strategic thinking

 Examine the internal and external drivers motivating China’s push for the Belt and Road Initiative from an economic, political, and strategic standpoint